davidmalcolm/texi2rst/output/_build/html/_sources/labels-as-values.txt

   goto *array[i];

-Note that this does not check whether the subscript is in boundsarray indexing in C never does that.
+Note that this does not check whether the subscript is in bounds-array indexing in C never does that.

 Such an array of label values serves a purpose much like that of the